Xaldew/dotfiles/README.md

 is only intended to be portable to a limited number of platforms but still be easily installable on a new computer.

-## Installation.
+## Installation
-The install script assumes use of a fairly modern Bash.
-It will likely be updated at some point, but for now this is how you can use it.
+The install script assumes use of a fairly modern version of Bash.
+To be specific, it needs Bash version 4 for the associative arrays.

 The scripts executes commands based on the flags it is given.
+Also, several options are available to move install locations and setting various options.

+## Flags
-Currently, the following flags exist:
+Currently, the following flags exists:

-* -h, --help: Show the available flags.
-* -i, --install-packages: Install a listed set of Ubuntu/Fedora packages.
-Has no effect on other systems.
-* -d, --dotfiles: Install the program configuration dotfiles.
-Can download additional utility scripts.
-* -a, --autostart: Install autostart scripts.
-These are executed upon logging in through the window system login manager.
-* -f, --install-fonts: Install the source-code-pro font (and possibly others later on).
+    -h         --help                Display this help text.

+    -i         --install-packages    Enable installation of repository software packages.

+    -e         --external-programs   Install all external utilities.

+    -d         --dotfiles            Install all configuration dotfiles."

+    -a         --autostart           Install autostart programs.

+    -f         --fonts               Install extra fonts.

-* -w, --work-config: Inject additional utilities and configuration into .bashrc to make the configuration work at work.
+    -w         --work                Install the configuration used at work.

-* -c, --clean: Remove all configuration dotfiles.
+    -c         --clean               Clean up all the previously installed configuration.

+    -o DIR     --objects DIR         Set the directory to use for compiled objects and external tools.
+                                     Default: "$HOME/git/installs" or the
+                                     environment variable "objects_dir".

+    -l DIR     --local-prefix DIR    Set the local prefix for binaries and man pages.
+                                     Default: "$HOME/.local/" or the environment
+                                     variable "local_prefix_dir".

+    -tc NUM    --colors NUM          Force the use of 8, 16, 88 or 256 colors in the terminal windows.
+Any other values are invalid.

+    -r DIR     --ram-disk DIR        Select a directory to setup as a RAMDISK.
+                                     (Not yet implemented.)